Periapalayam: Culture/Cityscape

 The Periapalayam Village is, locally, separated into 2 parts, the Temple side and the Residential side which is separated by the Arani river.
 The Temple side consists of the Govt. upgraded primary health center, Bhavani Amman Temple, Govt. guest house behind the Temple and the Govt.
 Campus which consists of the Govt.
 Higher secondary school of Periapalayam, Assistant Education Office (AEO), Block development Office, Veterinary Hospital and the Agricultural office.

 The residential side consists of The Post office of Periapalayam, Police Station, Govt.
-Primary school, Tamilnadu Co-operative Bank, a church and St.Joseph Matriculation High School, Dharmaraja Shivan Temple and houses of the Periapalayam residents.
+Primary school, Tamil Nadu Co-operative Bank, a church and St.Joseph Matriculation High School, Dharmaraja Shivan Temple and houses of the Periapalayam residents.
 This side contains the Periapalayam bus stand.

 Landmarks

 Bhavani Amman Temple is located in Periyapalayam.